Cristina Corrales: Documentary about the Constituent Assembly

 Corrales was the only journalist who made a daily record of the sessions during the Bolivian Constituent Assembly held in Sucre, a city to which she moved after leaving politics and facing adversity when she tried to return to the media in La Paz.
 The recording of these sessions allowed her to make the documentary El Triunfo del pueblo (The Triumph of the People), recognized in 2009 with the Latin American Radio Award in Ecuador.
 She traveled to Quito in 2010 to receive the honor.

 Political career

 The local and national popularity that she obtained with her radio program prompted Corrales to present her candidacy for the Municipal Council of La Paz for the Vanguardia Revolucionaria 9 de Abril (VR-9) party.
 She was elected councilor, serving from 1999 to 2005, and was the body's president from 2000 to 2005.
 During her term, she carried out various investigations on the transparency of contracts and collections made by companies contracted by the mayor's office.
 In 2000, she received King Juan Carlos and Queen Sofía of Spain of Spain in the City Hall of La Paz, as well as other international visitors such as Hugo Chávez and Kofi Annan.

+Corrales was briefly a candidate for Senate – as well as Chamber of Deputies, simultaneously – on behalf of the Revolutionary Left Movement (MIR) in the 2002 elections but chose not to compete as it would have required her to resign from the municipal council.